PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ## GPU Hackathon at Princeton

-The next hackathon will take place in [June of 2024](https://www.openhackathons.org/s/siteevent/a0C5e000008dWhxEAE/se000286).
+The next hackathon will take place in June of 2025.
+The most event took place in [June of 2024](https://www.openhackathons.org/s/siteevent/a0C5e000008dWhxEAE/se000286).
 This is a great opportunity to get help from experts in porting your code to a GPU.
 Or you can participate as a mentor and help a team rework their code.
 See the [GPU Computing](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing) page for details.